girishmanyam/cucumber-jvm-java-maven-parallel-picocontainer-selenium-webdriver-pagefactory-skeleton/README.md

 > Also worth noting the failsafe output regarding the number of tests is incorrect, it counts steps and the scenario itself so a single scenario comprising 4 steps counts as 5 tests!
 For more info see this [issue](https://github.com/cucumber/cucumber-jvm/issues/263)

+## Clean Build Outputs

+`mvn clean` will remove the `target` directory and all the compiled resources and reports.

 ## Requirements

 - Java 8